eshaanrathi2/Such_VadaPav_Much_Wow/README.md

 ## Such_VadaPav_Much_Wow
-A CNN classifier with flask web API, to tell if you have a Vada Pav or not. :scream: Model trained on a simple CNN and MobileNet.
+A CNN classifier with flask web API, to tell if you have a Vada Pav or not.
+Model trained on a simple CNN and MobileNet.

 ### Getting Started :
 The project requirements can be installed using